About Cholera

 To confirm suspected cases and track progress

-Oral cholera vaccine (OCV)
+Oral cholera vaccines (OCV)

 To prevent cholera and protect communities